subvisual/subvisual.com/src/posts/2014-12-19-lessons-learned-from-our-winter-company-retreat/index.md

 ---
+highlight: false
-path: /48-lessons-learned-from-our-winter-company-retreat/
+path: 48-lessons-learned-from-our-winter-company-retreat
-title: "Lessons Learned from our Winter Company Retreat"
+title: Lessons Learned from our Winter Company Retreat
+categories:
+  - inside-subvisual
 author: roberto-machado
 date: 2014-12-19
+intro: We had our first offsite experience in May when we drove to the beautiful Gerês and spent 3 days blowing off steam, having fun and talking lightly about some of our projects.
 tags:
   - general
-intro: "We had our first offsite experience in May when we drove to the beautiful Gerês and spent 3 days blowing off steam, having fun and talking lightly about some of our projects."
 ---

 We had our first offsite experience in May when we drove to the beautiful Gerês and spent 3 days blowing off steam, having fun and talking lightly about some of our projects.